Select to Think: Unlocking SLM Potential with Local Sufficiency: Additional Experimental Results

 \subsection{Validity of local sufficiency}

-To further verify the robustness of the ``Local Sufficiency" hypothesis, we extended our radial visualization analysis to a much smaller scale (Qwen2.5-0.5B-Instruct) and a distinct model family (Gemma-2-2B-IT, Gemma-2-27B-IT \cite{team2024gemma}).
+To further verify the robustness of the ``local sufficiency" hypothesis, we extended our radial visualization analysis to a much smaller scale (Qwen2.5-0.5B-Instruct) and a distinct model family (Gemma-2-2B-IT, Gemma-2-27B-IT \cite{team2024gemma}).
 As illustrated in \cref{fig:cover_0.5B} and \cref{fig:cover_gemma}, a striking consistency emerges: despite the significant disparity in model parameters and architectural designs (e.g., different tokenizers and training recipes), the dense central clustering remains invariant.
 In over 80\% of instances across all tested benchmarks, the LLM-preferred tokens consistently reside within the SLM's top-8 candidate set.

 As illustrated in \cref{fig:app_rq2.1_cdf}, we conduct a fine-grained analysis of the rank distribution of LLM-preferred tokens within the SLM's logit distribution.
 A critical observation is the dramatic surge in coverage when expanding the candidate set from $K=1$ to $K=8$.
 Specifically, in the most challenging scenarios where the SLM's greedy hit rate (Hit@1) falls to a mere 14.1\%, the inclusion of just 7 additional candidates (up to $K=8$) successfully recovers the LLM's target in 83.2\% of cases.
 This 69.1\% absolute gain in the ``worst-case" scenario, coupled with the 96.3\% peak coverage in other tasks, demonstrates that the bottleneck of SLMs is not a fundamental lack of knowledge, but a systematic selection failure during decoding.
-Furthermore, this pattern remains remarkably consistent across both the 0.5B and 1.5B scales, suggesting that \emph{Local Sufficiency} is an intrinsic property of the SLM's token distribution that persists regardless of model capacity or task difficulty.
+Furthermore, this pattern remains remarkably consistent across both the 0.5B and 1.5B scales, suggesting that local sufficiency is a recurring property of the tested SLM token distributions, rather than an artifact of a single model size or dataset.

-We the rank distribution of selected tokens within the SLM's prediction space in \cref{fig:app_rq2.1_slm_cdf}.
+We provide the rank distribution of selected tokens within the SLM's prediction space in \cref{fig:app_rq2.1_slm_cdf}.
 The CDF plot reveals a critical insight: the correct tokens are not absent, but hidden within the immediate search scope.
-While the SLM often fails to assign the highest probability to the optimal token (low Rank-1 accuracy), the fact that coverage surges to over 80\% within the top-3 ranks indicates that the model is suffering from decision ambiguity among a few strong candidates, rather than lacking the requisite knowledge.
+While the SLM often fails to assign the highest probability to the optimal token (low Rank-1 accuracy), coverage rises sharply within the top-3 ranks, often exceeding 80\% and remaining above 70\% even in the most challenging setting.
+It indicates that the model is suffering from decision ambiguity among a few strong candidates, rather than lacking the requisite knowledge.